 So!
 Here are five types of stakeholders you can consider leveraging in order to grow sales and increase capacity for your business.

 Who are they?
 A brand ambassador is someone you employ to represent your company and its values positively, particularly in ways that will help more people become aware of your brand.
 Having a brand ambassador can help you increase brand awareness, improve brand visibility, and bolster brand identity, especially if this person is a household name in some way.
-Think of it this way – if someone who people know and trust are out there saying that they know and trust your company, then that transfers over to you.
+Think of it this way – if someone who people know and trust is out there saying that they know and trust your company, then that transfers over to you.

 What can they do for your business?
 Online, brand ambassadors can boost your social media pages, use your hashtags, create affiliate content, or host events that are geared toward their social media followers but related to your company.
 Offline, brand ambassadors might sample products publicly, appear at industry events to speak for you, or wear branded apparel in high-profile spaces.
 Whatever the specific case might be, the basic objective of a brand ambassador is much the same: to make more prospective customers aware of your company, products, and services in a memorable and positive way.
 A brand ambassador should leave people with a good, distinctive impression of your company – a kind of interest that they’ll then channel into learning more about your products and services.